"I don't want to."

 "No, you are."
 I say, showing my maturity.

 Chun Fa runs back into the yard to her sprinkler.
 I continue to read.
 The book is a collection of case studies on persons with bizarre genetic mutations, gifting these people special attributes and habits.
-I think most of the cases in the book are BS.
+I think most of the cases in the book are bullshit.
 None are even comparable to what is happening to me.
 I don't know if this is a good thing or a bad thing.

 The dress is made of red and orange silky fabric and is tied off with a blue belt.
 It is too tight in my chest and at my hips.
 A stuffed sausage.
 A plump little doll.
 You name it.
 I look like it.
 I have the feeling that if I wear this dress tomorrow night, my tombstone will read: Rinfi Rei Fuan.
 Died too young.
 Bitch should not have worn that dress.

 I open my bedroom window and climb out the window and onto the roof.
 The vines growing on the side of the house supported me when I was nine and still support my fat ass now.
+God works in mysterious ways.

 I sit on the roof, my back against the chimney, and watch the night world.
 The glow of the city blocks most of the stars overhead but not all.
 A few birds flap past.
 A few cats fight.
 The drunk two doors down finally stumbles home after a night of drinking, self-pity, and complaining about his wife.
 His wife is waiting for him at the front door.
 He drunkenly tells her he loves her and that she is the best thing that has ever happened to him.
 I feel a frying pan to the head is in his future.